NatTuck/khoury-ntuck/courses/2020/09/cs3650/index.md

 homework due dates as soon as possible.
 In general you will be expected to complete all of your assignments in order, and you will recieve an extension on at most one assignment due after your registration date.

+Late submissions will be penalized per the normal policy without an explicit written extension from the instructor.

 ## Policies